MichaelHallik/MichaelHallik.github.io/_posts/2018-07-01-Robot-Framework-Creating-A-Cascading-Resource-Import-Structure-2-Of-3.md

 When you are done building your test automation solution (i.e. the domain-specific part of your test automation framework), you will then start to create/add your automated test designs.

-Assuming the layering just outlined, you will use the domain-specific resource files that reside in the upper (end-to-end and/or workflow) layer to create your test designs.
+Assuming the layering just outlined, you will use the domain-specific resource files that reside in the upper (workflow and business) layers to create your test designs.
 These keywords form the domain specific language in terms of which you can formulate your tests (please see <a class="postanchor" href="https://xebia.com/blog/robot-framework-and-the-keyword-driven-approach-to-test-automation-part-2-of-3/" target="_blank">this post</a>).

 Test cases in RF are implemented as test suite files (see <a class="postanchor" href="https://xebia.com/creating-cascading-resource-import-structure-robot-framework-pt-13-introduction-resource-sharing/" target="_blank">part 1</a>).
 To be able to use your domain-specific keywords in a test case, the containing test suite file will have to import the relevant user defined resource files.
 The exact number of import statements in a test suite file is therefore dependent on the number of user keyword libraries that are required to specify all of the test cases that are to be contained in that test suite.